Anku5hk/Programmers_guide_to_Python/book.md

 # and also keywords like
 yield, del, return, pass, raise, break, continue, global, nonlocal, import

-## Compound statements: Can be multi liners
+## Compound statements: Can be multi liners.
 # like function and class definitions which we will covered later on
 # and also keywords like
 if, else, elif, while, for, try, with